shubham12412/distributed-system-concepts/CAP-Theorem.md

 Finally, the ***databases derived from Amazon’s Dynamo design*** include ***Cassandra, Project Voldemort, CouchDB, and Riak.
 These are more focused on availability and partition tolerance***.
 However, this does not mean that they dismiss consistency as unimportant, any more than Bigtable dismisses availability.
 According to the Bigtable paper, the average percentage of server hours that “some data” was unavailable is 0.0047% (section 4), so this is relative, as we’re talking about very robust systems already.
 If you think of each of these letters (C, A, P) as knobs you can tune to arrive at the system you want, Dynamo derivatives are intended for employment in the many use cases where “eventual consistency” is tolerable and where “eventual” is a matter of milliseconds, read repairs mean that reads will return consistent values, and you can achieve strong consistency if you want to.

+So what does it mean in practical terms to support only two of the three facets of CAP?

+### CA

+To primarily support consistency and availability means that you’re likely using two-phase commit for distributed transactions.
+It means that the system will block when a network partition occurs, so it may be that your system is limited to a single data center cluster in an attempt to mitigate this.
+If your application needs only this level of scale, this is easy to manage and allows you to rely on familiar, simple structures.

+### CP
+To primarily support consistency and partition tolerance, you may try to advance your architecture by setting up data shards in order to scale.
+Your data will be consistent, but you still run the risk of some data becoming unavailable if nodes fail.

+### AP
+To primarily support availability and partition tolerance, your system may return inaccurate data, but the system will always be available, even in the face of network partitioning.
+DNS is perhaps the most popular example of a system that is massively scalable, highly available, and partition tolerant.